vishandi/tp/docs/UserGuide.md

 ### Setting a contact as the user : `setUser`

-Sets the specified person as the user and shifts the contact to the top of the list.
+Shifts the contact to the top of the list.

 Format: `setUser INDEX`